czukowski/I18n_Plural/README.md

 Introduction
 ============

+    I'm sorry, but this branch will no longer be supported.

 This module has started as a helper class to help achieve accurate language-dependent plural inflections, but has grown since into almost complete alternative to Kohana 3.0 I18n system.